fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

 2. The L shape will now be moving in the world, and therefor it can no longer be a static body.
-Here we see the benefit of setting the mass on the shapes instead of the body, no need to figure out how big the moment should be, and Pymunk will automatically calculate the center of gravity.
+Here we see the benefit of setting the mass on the shapes instead of the body, no need to figure out how big the moment should be, and Easymunk will automatically calculate the center of gravity.

 3. A pin joint allow two objects to pivot about a single point.
 In our case one of the objects will be stuck to the world.